 Flavored Gastrique Variations to Try

 As you experiment with flavors in this gastrique recipe, you will find that a subtle change in ingredients can enhance a particular fruit.
-You can also add other flavors to give your gastrique more dimension.
+You also can add other flavors to give your gastrique more dimension.

 Here are a few ideas to get you started: